Funerals and tangihanga

 - registering the death.

-It’s best to use a funeral director from the Funeral Directors Association of New Zealand.
-They have to have appropriate qualifications and experience and must also follow a Code of Ethics – this requires them to, for example, respect “the ethnic origin and spiritual beliefs of the deceased person” (see www.fdanz.org/professional-codes).
+If you’re going to use a funeral director it’s best to use a funeral director from the Funeral Directors Association of New Zealand.
+They have to have appropriate qualifications and experience and must also follow a Code of Ethics – this requires them to, for example, respect “the ethnic origin and spiritual beliefs of the deceased person”, see www.fdanz.org/aboutus/standards

 Arranging the funeral yourself